About This Chapter

 2. Types of Internal Organizational Change: Structural, Strategic, People, and Process

-Organizational change can occur in response to internal or external factors.
-This lesson focuses specifically on those changes that occur in a company's internal environment, including structural, strategic, people and process changes.
+Organizational change can occur in response to four types of internal or external factors.
+Explore changes that occur in a company's internal environment, including structural, strategic, people, and process changes.

 3. Managerial Challenges Caused by Organizational Change